awsdocs/aws-config-developer-guide/doc_source/cloudwatch-log-group-encrypted.md

 # cloudwatch\-log\-group\-encrypted<a name="cloudwatch-log-group-encrypted"></a>

-Checks if a log group in Amazon CloudWatch Logs is encrypted with an AWS Key Management Service \(KMS\) key\.
-The rule is NON\_COMPLIANT if no AWS KMS key is configured on the log groups\.
+Checks if Amazon CloudWatch Log Groups are encrypted with any AWS KMS key or a specified AWS KMS key Id\.
+The rule is NON\_COMPLIANT if a CloudWatch Log Group is not encrypted with a KMS key or is encrypted with a KMS key not supplied in the rule parameter\.

 **Identifier:** CLOUDWATCH\_LOG\_GROUP\_ENCRYPTED